Lokal-Container/BDO-Grotesk/check-fontbakery/variable/fontbakery-check-BDOGrotesk-VF.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

 	- Q.SS01

-	- arrowdown.ss04

-	- arrowleft.ss04

-	- arrowright.ss04
  [code: unreachable-glyphs]
-</div></details><details><summary>⚠ <b>WARN:</b> Ensure dotted circle glyph is present and can attach marks. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/dotted_circle">com.google.fonts/check/dotted_circle</a>)</summary><div>

->
->The dotted circle character (U+25CC) is inserted by shaping engines before mark glyphs which do not have an associated base, especially in the context of broken syllabic clusters.
->
->For fonts containing combining marks, it is recommended that the dotted circle character be included so that these isolated marks can be displayed properly; for fonts supporting complex scripts, this should be considered mandatory.
->
->Additionally, when a dotted circle glyph is present, it should be able to display all marks correctly, meaning that it should contain anchors for all attaching marks.
->
-* ⚠ **WARN** No dotted circle glyph present [code: missing-dotted-circle]
 </div></details><details><summary>⚠ <b>WARN:</b> Detect any interpolation issues in the font. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/interpolation_issues">com.google.fonts/check/interpolation_issues</a>)</summary><div>

 >